Trismegiste/DokudokiBundle/README.md

 Because, like the cake, "ODM is a lie".
 Turning MongoDB into an ORM-like abstraction is the worst thing you can do against a NoSQL database.

-I have a good opinion about [ORM][*5] because of speed in the model development process.
-But when it comes to ODM, you loose the features of NoSQL and you don't have the features of a RDBMS, here are some :
+With an ODM, you loose both NoSQL and RDBMS features, here are some :

  * No rich document of MongoDB because the query generator sux and the mapping is complex
  * No schemaless capability because you freeze the model in classes